oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

   - Constraints `String, max 500 characters, regex ^[\w\s,.-]{1,500}$`

-  - Prompt: "Describe the ideal place you’d run, today or in a future form, and what you need to feel at home."
+  - Prompt: `"Describe the ideal place you’d run, today or in a future form, and what you need to feel at home."`

-  - Repeat Count: 5 (multiple contexts, per prior calc).
+  - Repeat Count: 5 (multiple contexts, per prior calc)

 ### [Voice]